 Rebalancing an investment portfolio is vital to ensuring the asset allocation is appropriate for a plan members risk score.
 Over time, assets will drift from their original targets due to differing rates of market performance.
-The principle purpose of rebalancing is to minimize risk, not maximize returns.
-The following graphic illustrates how the asset allocation of a portfolio changed from Dec 31st, 2008 to December 29th, 2017.
-The initial asset allocation has shifted from a bond/equity split of 50%/50% to a 35%/65% split.
-Therefore, the risk level in this portfolio has increased significantly at a time when the investor is now 8 years older.
-Typically, the opposite of what should happen, being the older an investor gets the more risk-averse they become.
+The principal purpose of rebalancing is to minimize risk, not maximize returns.
+Typically, the older an investor gets the more risk-averse they become.